Probate Q&A Series

 D. Paying Debts and Taxes

 The representative uses estate funds to pay valid debts, funeral expenses and court costs.
 They also prepare and file the decedent’s final income tax return and any estate tax returns.
-North Carolina does not impose a state inheritance tax, but the federal estate tax may apply.
+North Carolina does not impose a state estate tax or inheritance tax, but the federal estate tax may apply.

 E. Accounting and Distribution

 When debts and taxes are paid, the representative prepares a final accounting for the court.
 Heirs review and approve it.
-Under G.S.
-28A-18-1, the court orders distribution to heirs.
+The personal representative then distributes the remaining assets to the persons entitled to them under the will or intestacy law.
 The personal representative transfers titles, deeds and bank accounts to the beneficiaries.

 F. Closing the Estate

-After distribution, the representative files a petition for discharge.
-The court issues an order discharging the personal representative from further liability.
+After distribution, the representative files a final account or closing documents as required.
+The clerk may discharge the personal representative when the estate is properly completed.
 This completes the probate process.

 2. Key Steps and Responsibilities at a Glance